Johona1924/swiss-judgegpt-v2/data/README.md

 By default, all transformed documents are validated against their JSON schema before upload:

-- **Automatic validation**: Documents are checked against the transformer's schema
+- **Automatic validation**: Documents are checked against the processor's schema
 - **Detailed error reporting**: Shows exactly which fields failed validation
 - **Upload prevention**: Invalid documents are not uploaded to prevent data corruption
 - **Fallback validation**: Basic validation even if schema is missing